akihikodaki/dts/test_plans/cvl_advanced_rss_test_plan.rst

    check all the packets are distributed to queues by rss.
    note: if there is not this type packet in the case, omit this step.
 7. distroy the rule and list rule.
-8. send same packets with step 2. if the rule is MAC_IPV4_UDP/TCP/SCTP or MAC_IPV6_UDP/TCP/SCTP, check the received packets which switched ip address have different hash value, which only switched L4 ports have same hash value. if the rule is MAC_IPV4 or MAC_IPV6, check the received packets have not hash value.
+8. send same packets with step 3, only switch ip address. check the received packets which switched ip address have not hash value, or have different hash value.

 Test case: symmetric MAC_IPV4
 =============================